kujaomega/script_export_docker_ecs_aws_logs/README.md

 `bash ./export_aws_ecs_container_logs.sh`

 ## Output
-It will output files files with the [dns-name]-logs.log in the same folder
+It will output files with the [dns-name]-logs.log in the same folder